yoelAshkenazi/GraphClusterer/README.md

 The estimation is made with an LLM judge (we used '`command-r`', but other models perform similarly here).
-The scripts we used for each of the four metrics are from [this repository](https://github.com/microsoft/promptflow/tree/main/examples/flows/evaluation/eval-summarization).
+The scripts we used for each of the four metrics are from [this repository](https://github.com/microsoft/promptflow/tree/main/examples/flows/evaluation/eval-summarization) and [this tutorial](https://cookbook.openai.com/examples/evaluation/how_to_eval_abstractive_summarization).

 #### Consistency index